Federico Pereira

-Andrés Federico Pereira Castelnoble (born 24 February 2000) is a Uruguayan professional footballer who plays as a right-back for Liverpool Montevideo.
+Andrés Federico Pereira Castelnoble (born 24 February 2000) is a Uruguayan professional footballer who plays as a right-back or centre-back for Liga MX club Toluca.

 Club career

 A youth academy graduate of Liverpool Montevideo, Pereira made his professional debut on 4 May 2019 in a 4–0 league win against Boston River.
 He scored his first goal on 26 February 2020 in a 5–0 Copa Sudamericana win against Venezuelan club Llaneros.

+On 30 December 2023, Mexican club Toluca announced the signing of Pereira.
+On 4 June 2025, he joined fellow Mexican club Pachuca on loan for the 2025 FIFA Club World Cup.
+He returned to Toluca during the same month as Pachuca were eliminated in the group stage of the tournament.

 International career

 On 5 March 2021, Pereira was named in Uruguay senior team's 35-man preliminary squad for 2022 FIFA World Cup qualifying matches against Argentina and Bolivia.
 However, CONMEBOL suspended those matches next day amid concern over the COVID-19 pandemic.
 On 21 October 2022, he was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup.